s4236569/physgap/content/pressure.md

 author: Michael McClintock
 ---

-Pressure is technically defined as force per unit area and represented with an SI unit, the pascal.
+Pressure is defined as force per unit area and represented with an SI unit, the pascal.

 $$p=\frac{F}{A}$$